The Committee

 Webmaster, e-Newsletter Editor & IT support

 My wife and I moved to Chorleywood over 10 years ago and have not looked back.
 We were aware of Chorleywood Residents’ Association by reading the excellent TCR magazine.
 After joining the Executive Committee in 2018 I have been able to use my experience from my career in IT to look after the website and IT support for the association.
 I’m also the editor for the monthly email newsletter which I hope you find informative and enjoyable to read.
-The most recent project I have worked on is this new website and I am also currently digitising copies of the associations magazines which span over 50 years.
-I am sure these will make interesting reading!

 Mike Stansfield